 Approval from a super picky eater is an extra triumph.

 Victory is mine.

 And so I happily and triumphantly present to you some spectacular homemade almond protein bars.
 They are SO good.
-They ARE like cookie dough.
+They really ARE like cookie dough.

 Plus, they’re super filling, light, and healthy, and I’m obsessed.

 - 2/3 C cashew butter (or sunflower butter for nut allergies)

 - 2 eggs

 - 1 T almond extract

 - Preheat oven to 350 degrees.
 Spray an 8x8 baking dish with cooking spray and set aside.

 - Blend all ingredients except chocolate and sliced almonds together in a food processor.
 It will be a very thick paste (the consistency of play dough.)